alpernae/crab-crypt/Linux/README.md

 - [ ] The code block that will be used to upload the generated decryption key to the attacker server will be added.
 - [ ] An interface system will be created where the attacker can see the victims
+- [ ] A code block will be added to detect the directory of the user with whom it is working and encrypt the files in the directory.